Choose the proper software

 Unity (Windows/Mac OS X/Linux)

 Rest assured we didn’t forget about the overly ambitious, first-time game makers on our list.
 Unity is a fully-fledged development suite designed for building impressive 3D games on a budget.
 The free version of the software can be used for personal and commercial use, but you will have to shell out some cash ($1,500) for the pro version if you aspire to make commercial games as more than a hobby.
-The free version is generous enough though, and chock-full of features and complex design elements that will even give a veteran game maker a run for his or her money.
-Now up to version 4.0, the powerful software touts ports for 10 different platforms — including desktop and mobile versions — and is capable of delivering high-fidelity audio and video that rivals modern household-name games.
-Despite being one of the best, if not the best, 3D game-making software for the money, it’s not for the faint of heart and is best avoided until you have a little more experience under your belt.
-Check out some of the noteworthy 2012 titles created using Unity below.
-All in due time right?
+The free version is generous enough though, and chock-full of features and complex design elements that will even give a veteran game maker a run for their money.
+Now up to version 5.0, the powerful software touts ports for 10 different platforms — including desktop and mobile versions — and is capable of delivering high-fidelity audio and video that rivals modern household-name games.
+Despite being one of the best 3D game-making software for the money, it’s not for the faint of heart and is best avoided until you have a little more experience under your belt.
+Check out some of the noteworthy titles created using Unity 5 below.
+All in due time, right?

 * The DT Express Quest software.
 I chose to use free, trial version of GameMaker to create our video game.
 It seemed the best bet, aside for Construct 2, given the program’s simplicity and various publishing options.
 The watermark in the upper left-hand corner is a drawback, but there’s something to be said for a program you use fairly easily after one or two tutorials.